tmux-python/tmuxp/README.rst

 interesting observations
 ------------------------

-How is tmuxwrapper able to keep references to panes, windows and sessions?
+How is tmuxp able to keep references to panes, windows and sessions?

     Tmux has unique ID's for sessions, windows and panes.